 Contract management software can help you use the best possible contract every time

-Whether your contract needs to address a standard type of deal that comes up all the time or encompasses a highly unique scenario, contract management software can help ensure that you use the right agreement every time.
-For starters, contract management software that allows you to create a well-organized, clearly-labelled library of boilerplate templates makes it easy to find the appropriate agreement for more typical situations.
+Whether your contract needs to address a standard type of deal that comes up all the time or encompasses a highly unique scenario, CLM software can help ensure that you use the right agreement every time.
+For starters, contract management software that allows you to create a well-organized, clearly-labeled library of boilerplate templates makes it easy to find the appropriate agreement for more typical situations.

 But your contract management software can also help you to more effectively and easily draft agreements to address more unusual situations.
 How?
 By making it easier to find and review past agreements with applicable terms that could then be adapted and/or incorporated into your new contract.
 While it might not be feasible to manually look through hundreds of old contracts blindly looking for parallels, metadata and search features can help you to zero in on similar agreements – and review how they performed – so that you can carry over effective wording or know what terms to avoid.